Teaching Semantic Web in public

 Life rarely fits into neat database schemas.
 I used ML on my real-world exercise data, granting me trust in my own metrics again.

-Why perfect data is not a prereq for a healthy system →Featured Projects
+Why perfect data is not a prereq for a healthy system →At-a-Glance: Education & Big Moves

 Quick visual timeline of the milestones that shaped my path — from UT Austin and MIT to data science and consulting.